LEADING OFF: Wainwright streak, Snell starts, Freeman out

 RAYS THE EXPECTATIONS

-Lefty Blake Snell starts for Tampa Bay, which goes into the final week of the regular season locked in a three-team race with Oakland and Cleveland for the two AL wild-card spots.
+Lefty Blake Snell starts for Tampa Bay, which goes into the final week of the regular season tied with Cleveland for the second AL wild card and two games back of Oakland for the top spot.

 Snell (6-7, 4.19 ERA) faces Boston at Tropicana Field in his second start since missing almost two months after surgery to remove bone chips in his throwing elbow.
 The 2018 AL Cy Young Award winner pitched two hitless innings in a start last Tuesday at Dodger Stadium.